-- 2.1 The DLUHC has issued Guidance on Local Government Investments (the Guidance). - 2.2 The key intention of the Guidance, the Code of Practice and the Prudential Code is to maintain the current requirement for authorities to invest prudently and that priority is given to security and liquidity before yield. - 2.3 The Authority has adopted this code of practice and will apply its principles to all investment activity.
+- 2.1 MHCLG and CIPFA have each issued recent guidance on treasury investments which has been followed. - 2.2 The key intention of the guidance, codes of practice and the Prudential Code is to maintain the current requirement for authorities to invest prudently and that priority is given to security and liquidity before yield.
+This is particularly true for organisations of our small size, who are actively encouraged to reduce risk to a minimum within their investment portfolios. - 2.3 The Authority has adopted this code of practice and will apply its principles to all investment activity.